serokell/blog-posts/typed-lambda-calculus/article.md

 Pretty straightforward, but the notation may seem a bit arcane.
 Spend a minute to understand it, we'll be using it more down the line.

-For individual variables, the typing relation would then be rather trivial:
+For individual variables, the typing rule would then be rather trivial:

 $$
 \begin{array}{c}